 Transaction Considerations

 Affordable housing transactions require coordination across a financing stack that often includes a tax credit equity investor, a construction and permanent lender, one or more public agency lenders, and subordinate soft debt providers.
 Each source has its own closing requirements, regulatory conditions, and approval processes.
-Snow LLP works with sponsors and their transaction teams to manage these requirements efficiently and maintain the closing schedule.
+The firm works with sponsors and their transaction teams to manage these requirements efficiently and maintain the closing schedule.

 Contact Snow LLP